smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _automatically set based on Chain ID, typically 500000_

 The default gas limit for outgoing transactions.
 This should not need to be changed in most cases.
-Some job types (e.g. keeper) may set their own gas limit unrelated to this value.
+Some job types, such as Keeper jobs, might set their own gas limit unrelated to this value.

 ### ETH_GAS_LIMIT_MULTIPLIER

 - Default: `"1.0"`

 A factor by which a transaction's GasLimit is multiplied before transmission.
 So if the value is 1.1, and the GasLimit for a transaction is 10, 10% will be added before transmission.

 This factor is always applied, so includes Optimism L2 transactions which uses a default gas limit of 1 and is also applied to EthGasLimitDefault.

 ### ETH_GAS_LIMIT_TRANSFER

 - Default: _automatically set based on Chain ID, typically 21000_

-The gas limit used for an ordinary eth transfer.
+The gas limit used for an ordinary ETH transfer.

 ### ETH_GAS_PRICE_DEFAULT